 The Safe Alternative to Dangerous Herbal Colon Cleansers

 There’s no need to risk your health on dangerous herbal laxatives when far, far more gentle and safe options are available.
 If you need relief from constipation, or a body cleanse in general, I recommend an oxygen based colon cleanser such as Oxy-Powder.
-Oxy-Powder has passed every safety test with flying colors and does NOT carry the side effects that accompany toxic herbal laxatives.
+Oxy-Powder does NOT carry the side effects that accompany toxic, herbal laxatives.

 - Sonmez A, Yilmaz MI, Mas R, Ozcan A, Celasun B, Dogru T, Taslipinar A, Kocar IH.
 Subacute cholestatic hepatitis likely related to the use of senna for chronic constipation.
 Acta Gastroenterol Belg.
 2005 Jul-Sep;68(3):385-7.